AstrOOnauta/react-native-international-phone-number/README.md

 $ yarn add react-native-international-phone-number
 ```

-## Additional config to `Web`
+## Additional config

-- Using React Native CLI:
+- ### Using React Native CLI:

-create a `react-native.config.js` file at the root of your react-native project with:
+Create a `react-native.config.js` file at the root of your react-native project with:

 ```bash
 module.exports = {